FAIRmat-NFDI/nomad-docs/docs/tutorial/upload_publish.md

     ![Top fields in uploads page](images/top_fields_uploads.png){.screenshot}

-    The name of the upload can be modify by clicking on the pen icon :fontawesome-solid-pen:.
+    The name of the upload can be modified by clicking on the pen icon :fontawesome-solid-pen:.
 The other icons are used as follows:

-    - :fontawesome-solid-user-group: _Manage members_: allows users to invite collaborators by defining co-authors and reviewers roles.
+    :fontawesome-solid-user-group: **Manage members:** Allows users to invite collaborators by assigning co-authors and reviewers roles.

-    - :fontawesome-solid-cloud-arrow-down: _Download files_: downloads all files present in the upload.
+    :fontawesome-solid-cloud-arrow-down: **Download files:** Downloads all files present in the upload.

-    - :fontawesome-solid-rotate-left: _Reload_: reloads the uploads page.
+    :fontawesome-solid-rotate-left: **Reload:** Reloads the uploads page.

-    - :fontawesome-solid-rotate: _Reprocess_: triggers the uploaded data to be processed again.
+    :fontawesome-solid-rotate: **Reprocess:** Triggers the uploaded data to be processed again.

-    - :fontawesome-solid-angle-left::fontawesome-solid-angle-right: _API_: generates a JSON response to use via the [NOMAD API](./access_api.md).
+    :fontawesome-solid-angle-left::fontawesome-solid-angle-right: **API:** Displays a GET request url and corresponding JSON response demonstrating how to access the entries of the upload via the [NOMAD API](./access_api.md) and the expected result, respectively.
     <!-- See [Filtering and Querying](../filtering_and_querying/overview.md) for more information. -->
     <!-- TODO  Add API to glossary -->

-    - :fontawesome-solid-trash: _Delete the upload_: deletes completely the upload.
+    :fontawesome-solid-trash: **Delete the upload:** Deletes the upload permanently.

-??? info "Sections of the upload overview"
+??? info "Components of the upload overview"
-    The remainder of the uploads page is divided in 5 sections:
+    The remainder of the uploads page is divided into five segments, each presenting a step in the uploading and publishing process:

     `1.
-Prepare and upload your files:` displays the files and folder structure in the upload.
-You can add a `README.md` in the root directory and its content will be shown above this section.
+Prepare and upload your files:` displays the files and folder structure of the upload.
+You can add a `README.md` file to the root directory and its contents will be shown above this section

     `2.
 Process data:` shows the processed data and the generated [entries](../reference/glossary.md#entry) in NOMAD.

     `3.
-Edit visibility and access:` allows users to make the upload public before publishing or to share the upload with specific users.
+Edit visibility and access:` allows users to make the upload public or share it with specific users before publishing.

     `4.
 Edit author metadata:` allows users to edit certain metadata fields from all entries recognized in the upload.
 This includes _comments_, where you can add as much extra information as you want, _references_, where you can add a URL to your upload (e.g., an article DOI), and _datasets_, where you can link the uploaded data to other uploads to define a larger-scale organizational structure (see [Group entries into a dataset](#group-entries-into-a-dataset) below.)

     `5.
-Publish:` lets the user to publish the data with or without an embargo (i.e., a waiting period before the data is publicly visible).
+Publish:` lets users publish data with or without an embargo (i.e., a waiting period before the data are publicly visible).

 --------------------